 The big Bootstrap front-end cleanup

-Written by Tom Offringa on 26th July 2016
+Written by Devhouse Spindle on 26th July 2016

 In the last months, we’ve spent time on cleaning up the front-end of our telephony platform VoIPGRID.
 The project (we call it a milestone) initially existed of ditching Bootstrap because of the old Bootstrap version (V2) and related legacy code.
 This legacy code especially led to some issues in updating dependent libraries like date pickers, data tables, CSS-related work et cetera.
 As everybody knows you will eventually run into trouble while maintaining legacy code.